 Track the profit and loss of your trades in the P&L Book.

-This page shows the Profit and Loss of your trades in your account.
-All trades/orders in your account are updated real-time as and when the transactions take place.
-You can filter your activities using filters such as Strategies, Instrument and Date range.
+- All trades/orders in your account are updated real-time as and when the transactions take place.

-The P&L Book shows the 'Gross Profit & Loss,' which is your total profit and loss, the 'Trading Volume,' which is the maximum traded volume to date, and the 'Total Trades,' which is the total number of trades made to date.
+The P&L Book shows the gross roi, which is your total profit and loss, the trading volume, which is the maximum traded volume to date, and the total trades, which is the total number of trades made to date.

 The table covers the following fields:

 Entry: Quantity, price, date & entry time of trade.